PK

 Note: Verify that the C compiler is in yourPATH before you start the installation. |

-environment variable by using one of the following commands:
+Set the ORACLE_HOME environment variable by using one of the following commands:

-environment variable by using one of the following commands:
+Set the ORACLE_SID environment variable by using one of the following commands:

-environment variable enables you to run Oracle Universal Installer remotely from a local work station.
-On the system where you run Oracle Universal Installer, set the DISPLAY
+Setting the DISPLAY environment variable enables you to run Oracle Universal Installer remotely from a local work station.
+On the system where you run Oracle Universal Installer, set the DISPLAY environment variable to specify the system name or IP address of your local workstation.

 If you get an Xlib error when starting Oracle Universal Installer such as "Failed to connect to server", "Connection refused by server", or "Can't open display", then run the commands on your local workstations as follows: